Skip to main content

 Aqago places no restrictions on the content of artifact payloads.

 However, by formatting the artifact payload in the below format and adding the tag aqago.tar.gz in the artifact header, the Aqago agent can help you automate decompressing the payload and executing pre and post fetch lifecycle hooks.
-Note that this feature is currently only support on Linux systems.
+Note that this feature is currently only supported on Linux systems.

 Given the following artifact payload structure,